Advice for your personality

 Take advantage of your natural style

 Leverage your personality type to instantly save.
-The Hop 'n S@ve tool is usually less than 18 inches away (unless you're shunning your smartphone).
+The Hop 'n S@ve tool - This link will open in a new window. is usually less than 18 inches away (unless you're shunning your smartphone).
 No password needed--just click and save wherever and whenever you want, like when you're waiting in line for your coffee.

 Want to take it even further?
 Set up an automatic savings program; every week a certain amount goes into a "separate" account dedicated to your specific savings goal, like "Car," "Iceland," or "Baby nursery."
 If you deposit $20 a week in this account, you'll have $1,040 a year from now.
 That's $10,400 in 10 years, not including interest!
 Some people prefer to calculate their deposit as a percentage, e.g., 5% or 10% of their pay that goes into a savings account.

 One more tip: create a budget.
-We hear it all the time, but tools like My Budget help you identify and track income and expenses.
+We hear it all the time, but tools like My Budget - This link will open in a new window. help you identify and track income and expenses.
 Getting a better handle on your finances will help you reach your goals faster.
 Having a clear strategy and objectives will keep you on track!

 Another good idea: manage your stress and risk of error by consolidating your accounts and finances in the same place.

 It's not always rainbows and unicorns.
 You need to make some